HeavyMedl/HowToJavaScript/README.md

 The unit of source code, `loadAssets` was tested to see what would happen if switched that order.
 We determined there was a dependency error.
 This would have been a bug had we not corrected it then and there.

 Say we didn't recognize the bug immediately and our script turned into 1000 lines of code.
-Sometimes the jQuery object did indeed export to the global scope before the Bootstrap script did and everything executed fine.
+Sometimes the jQuery object did export to the global scope before the Bootstrap script and everything executed fine.
 Later down the line you notice that Bootstrap is sometimes throwing the dependency error.
 It may not be immediately apparent that the order in which you loaded those scripts using `loadAssets` was incorrect.
 This can become a headache to resolve.

 Lets say you've written a function that inserts some pictures into the DOM.
 Its part of the `DOMUtils` module.
 It might look something like this: